 Increasingly convenient thanks to the ever-growing network, these stations can often be located throughout urban centres in particular and allow you to top up your battery on the go if you need to travel longer distances.

 And both options are quicker than charging at home: AC Public Charging can be 3 to 10 times faster than AC Household Charging, depending on the charging station output and your EV’s capacity to handle AC Chargers.
-All DC Charging stations are considered fast, as the following figures show:
+DC Charging stations can top up your battery from 20 to 80% in approx. 40 minutes.

 DC FAST CHARGERS